 You can make a difference, by assuring a needy child the basic supports, education and encouragement.
 Join OCAT today as a sponsor.
 Your 360 a year will change a life!

 Founder and President Bethany Greeley lost her heart to India in 1970.
 Named the first Community Ambassador for the city of Kalamazoo, Michigan, she was sent on an all expenses paid trip to India that summer.
 “I never got Mother India out of my system, though my Mother always wished I would!” she says.
-Rather, for 50 years she has visited, studied, learned and volunteered.
-In 2014, with the inspiration and dedication of her friend of then 10 years, Suresh Singareddy of Hyderabad, she created One Child at a Time USA, Inc. They know education is a determining influence, between life and death, in India.
-Her faith life, Yoga, writing, the natural world, world peace and being kind are Bethany’s interests.
-She considers her community the world, and loves all sentient beings.
+Rather, for 51 years she has visited, studied, learned and volunteered.
+In 2014, with the inspiration and dedication of her friend of then 10 years, Suresh Singareddy of Hyderabad, she created One Child at a Time USA, Inc., because education is a determining influence, between life and death, in India.
+Her faith life, Yoga, writing, the natural world, peace and being kind are Bethany’s interests.
+She considers her community the world.
 “Will you join me in sponsoring a child,” she asks.
 “It will be one of the most selfish acts you ever commit.”
-Bethany lives on a cottage by the sea in Clinton, CT…less than ten miles from her two grandboys and their great parents.
-Her 97-year-old Papa, Roger, blessed her with longevity.
+Bethany lives in Americus, Georgia, where she teaches yoga and is helping build a diverse community of love.

 Suman Pentareddy is not only our bilingual Board member; he is a man blessed to be born in India.
 For 10 years he worked in programming and handling critical data produced in oncology, vaccine and respiratory disease studies.
 He now serves as Programming Team Manager for Pharm-Olam LLC, RTP of North Carolina, a CRO working on clinical trials and helping clients prepare presentations of the Statistical Analysis/Results to the FDA and develop regulatory submissions for drug approvals.
 Suman holds a masters in industrial engineering from the University of New Haven, West Haven, CT and an undergraduate degree in Mechanical Engineering from JNTU, Hyderabad, India.
 Not only does Suman possess an amazing brain, he has an OCATUSA heart: “Helping Kids to achieve their dreams through education is a blessing!”